Comparison of the microcanonical population annealing algorithm with the Wang-Landau algorithm: Results comparison

 In this section, we directly compare the simulation results of the Potts model with 10 and 20 components using the WL-1/t algorithm~\cite{Wang-Landau,Bel-Per} with control of convergence~\cite{BFS} and MCPA algorithm~\cite{Rose-2019,MS-2024}.

 We will present a comparison of the energy density distribution $P(E)$, estimates of the energies in the ordered and disordered states, estimates of the critical temperature, estimates of the maximum of the specific heat, estimates of the Binder cumulant minimum, and the ratio of $P(E)$ peaks at and near the critical temperature.
+The estimation of the interface tension, which is inverse proportional to the correlation length, is discussed in detail.